MVP-Team/Project-Aether/README.md

 ## Use Case

-Sercht the web with Aether.
+How to search the web with Aether.

 ```bash
 Search the tallest building in the world